shyamgovind/about-puppet/2016.4/01 - Using Forge module - NTP example.md

 ### NTP - the puppet way

+Now let's do the same using puppet.
+Ok, first things first.

-So, what we are trying to automate here through puppet is :
+Let's list the things we are trying to automate here :

  - install ntp package
  - configure ntp ( server or client )
  - run the ntp service in the background.